mnaoumov/githooks/README.md

 In all other cases it will prompt with a dialog asking for TFS WorkItem ID

+To test it use

+    git checkout non_TFS_branch
+    git commit --allow-empty -m "TFS1234 Some message" git commit --allow-empty -m "ADH Some message"

+**ADH** will be trimmed out

+    git commit merge test_merge_pull_conflict_backup

+Resolve the conflict and commit.
+Hook dialog will not appear.

 ![Merge commit dialog](https://bitbucket.org/mnaoumov/githooks/raw/master/Help/images/provide-tfs-work-item-id-dialog.png)

 **post-merge** - executed after non-conflict merge.
 Hook handles the situation when you have pull merge and helps to use pull rebase instead.